 - B. Regular work schedules showing the employees' shifts, work days, and hours shall be posted where accessible to employees. - C. Except for emergency situations, permanent regular work schedules shall not be changed without notice of at least 14 calendar days to the affected employee(s).
 Full-time unit members shall be given notice of at least 14 calendar days when there is a change in their permanent work location.
+Excluding employees of Parks or City Clerk, part-time employees who have one permanent work location shall be given notice of at least 14 calendar days when there is a change in their permanent work location.
 "Emergency" hereunder shall mean unforeseen operational circumstances.